Energy Use—chapter 9:

 The main disadvantage of electric powered cars is their limited range.
 They are unsuitable for long cross-country trips.
-The main culprit here is the heavy weight of the batteries.
+The main culprit here is the heavy weight of the batteries and the several hours it takes to recharge the batteries when they are drained of energy.
 As battery technology improves and battery weight is reduced, electric vehicle range and speed will improve accordingly.
 Some day hydrogen-powered fuel cells may replace rechargeable batteries in electric cars, and along with a hydrogen refueling network, long-distance hydrogen powered trips would be possible.Fuel Cells

 When fuel combusts the result is exhaust and heat.
 Why always heat?
 Why not some other form of energy?
 Like electricity?
 In a battery, chemical energy is transformed to electricity and when the energy is drained, it must either be recharged or thrown away.
 A fuel cell is very much like a battery except it is not recharged or thrown away.
 It is refueled.
 Although the concept goes back more than 150 years, fuel cells never were used for practical purposes until they were put into manned space craft such as the Space Shuttle.